CSML-IIT-UCL/GMFbandits/README.md

-# Code for Group Meritocratic Fairness in Linear Contextual Bandits
+# GMFbandits

-Code for the experiments in the paper [_Group Meritocratic Fairness in Linear Contextual Bandits_](https://arxiv.org/abs/2206.03150), to appear at NeurIPS 2022.
+Code for the experiments in the NeurIPS 2022 paper [_Group Meritocratic Fairness in Linear Contextual Bandits_](https://arxiv.org/abs/2206.03150).

 ## What is group meritocratic fairness?